 In the second year, students study a further two topics:

-3. Moral Philosophy which examines ethical theories and their application to areas like:
+3. Moral Philosophy.
+This topic examines the ethical theories of thinkers such as Bentham, Aristotle and Kant, and their application to areas like:

 - Simulated killing (within computer games, plays, films etc)

 4. The Metaphysics of Mind.
 This topic explores some of the most important questions in philosophical psychology, and how philosophers have attempted to answer them, including: